RevenantEverest/FiresideBOT/README.md

 # Feature Highlights

+#### Role Reactions:
+- Allow users to react to an embed and gain a role you assigned.
+Unreacting removed the role

 #### User Playlists:
 - Create a playlist that spans across servers.
 Playlists can be public or private, and public playlists can be viewed and requested by other users